lakshmankumar12/nixPowerToolNotes/mac_notes.md

 command + option + backsapce -> direct delete /w/o trash

 command + shift + n -> create new folder

+### Get the pwd of current folder

+* Simply go one level up, drag the folder icon to terminal.
+  (You can drag it to any where a folder is expected)

 ## command-line tools